 Intentional misrepresentation or concealment of information in order to deceive or mislead.

 A legal obligation on one person (the Guarantor) to be responsible for the debts or liabilities of another.
-In the case of a guarantor Bamboo loan the guarantor is agreeing to make any payment on the loan the borrower fails to make.

 A guarantor is a person who is willing to make the remaining payments on the loan if the borrower cannot.
 This could be a family member or a friend who is currently employed.

 Individual Voluntary Arrangement

 An Individual Voluntary Arrangement is a formal arrangement between you and your creditors – set up by a licensed insolvency practitioner – whereby you agree to make reduced payments towards the total amount of your debt, in order to pay off a percentage of what you owe.